GENERAL PURPOSE OF THE JOB:

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-As a member of Senior Management, specific job responsibilities include, but are not limited to the following:
+As one of five vice presidents, specific job responsibilities include, but are not limited to the following:

 EDUCATION AND EXPERIENCE: